 What Black Women Can Do to Increase Their Odds of Survival

-While the responsibility for closing the breast cancer mortality gap shouldn't fall on the shoulders of Black women alone — health care systems and policy-makers all have a role to play to ensure that Black women have better access to early detection and quality care — there are important steps that Black women can take for themselves.
+While the responsibility for closing the breast cancer mortality gap shouldn't fall on the shoulders of Black women alone — health care systems and policy-makers all have a role to play to ensure that Black women have better access to early detection and quality care — there are important steps Black women can take for themselves.

 Talk About Breast Cancer